sanii13/DataStorm5.0/README.md

 # DataStorm 5.0 Competition - Team Tristorm

 Welcome to the repository containing the codes and report our team, Tristorm, used to participate in the DataStorm 5.0 competition.
+Our work covers data preprocessing, clustering, and data-driven visual analysis, with detailed findings and insights documented in the report.

 ## Other Team Members